umccr/steps-s3-copy/dev/README.md

 # Deploy

-CDKs for deploying manually to UMCCR and AG.
+CDK for deploying manually to UMCCR dev.

+See accompanying dev test suite for some code that exercises this as deployed to dev.